Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 What is Swarm multi-agent architecture?

-Swarm is an agent collaboration pattern where agents can dynamically hand off control based on market events.
-Unlike traditional pipeline architectures, it's better suited for multi-dimensional, real-time market analysis.
+Swarm is an agent collaboration pattern where agents can dynamically hand off control, automatically switching focus based on market events.
+Compared to traditional pipeline architecture, it's better suited for market analysis scenarios requiring multi-dimensional real-time collaboration—like an auction event requiring simultaneous assessment of supply, demand, liquidity, and risk dimensions.

-How do I start building a Treasury monitoring system?
+How to start building a Treasury monitoring system?

 Data Sources